Blogger Taxes: How To Do It The Right Way & Protect Your Business

 If you are running a business or a side hustle, you have more flexibility with what you can claim as a deduction on your taxes.
 Here are the top five deductions that most bloggers will want to try to qualify for.

 If you decide to dive into blogging as a business, the odds are that you will work from home.
 Bloggers with a dedicated home office used exclusively for business purposes can claim this home office deduction (even if you rent your home instead of owning it).

 The home office deduction on blogger taxes can give you a $5 per square foot deduction.
 This is good for up to 300 square feet.

 You might have some marketing costs when it comes to growing your business to the next level.
-Email marketing software, paid Facebook advertisements, and even PPC Google ads can count toward your marketing costs.
+Email marketing software, paid Facebook advertisements, and even PPC Google ads can count toward your marketing costs (learn more about Google ads costs here).
 Anything you spend promoting your blog can be written off as a tax deduction.

 Learn More About Email Marketing

 If you’re considering email marketing software, check out our review of FloDesk vs Convertkit here.